lavanya-sethuraman/Pro5-Solutions/README.md

-# Pro5 Test Assignment
+# Pro5 Project Management Tool

  **HTML Wireframe**:https://repl.it/@lavanyasethuraman/html-wireframe-for-project-manager-dashboard

 ### About the App
-A Project tracker app.
+A Project Management Tool.
 Project manager signs-up new or logs-in into existing account to create new projects.
 Once the project is created, he can manage the projects (Add new, Update existing, Delete) the projects.
 Individual project status can be checked.
 New tasks can be added,updated or deleted.